mawicks/dcorm/README.md

-# sandbox
+# DCORM
-A personal repository for experiments
+A lightweight ORM for Python dataclasses